mozzarellaV8/agora-marketplace/AgAssociationRules.md

 ![r1-24 rules](plots/arules/a3-r1-24.jpg)

-Used 3 quality measure subsets for networks graphs:
+3 quality measure subsets were used for networks graphs:

 - Support, Confidence, and Lift
 - Lift